BlairCurrey/swe-salary-predictor/database/README.md

 # migrations

 alembic is used for database migrations.
-General usage instructions can be found in these docs: https://alembic.sqlalchemy.org/en/latest/tutorial.html
+General usage instructions can be found in these docs: https://alembic.sqlalchemy.org/en/latest/tutorial.html.
+Ensure the .env has the correct credentials (local vs prod).

 The connection to postgres is handled via a url in `./alembic.ini`.